TKA-Developments/Meta-Mart-Frontend/README.md

 npx hardhat compile
 npx hardhat run scripts/deploy.js --network mumbai
 ```

+Don't forget to set your environment variable `WALLET_PRIVATE_KEY` to be the private key of your deployed account.
+This is an important variable in `hardhat.config.js`

 After each deployment, don't forget to update the contract addresses in `config.js`